shanmithk/Python-Games/lessons/07_Projects/03_Frogger/README.md

 ![example](images/frogger_example.png)

-Plan an online versino of Frogger [here](https://wcgunter.github.io/Frogger-JS/)
+Plan an online version of Frogger [here](https://wcgunter.github.io/Frogger-JS/)
 ## Objective

 The goal of **Frogger** is to guide your frog from the bottom of the screen to